rocky-linux/sig-core-toolkit/README.md

 * iso -> ISO and Compose related utilities, primarily for Rocky Linux 9+
 * live -> Live image related utilities
 * mangle -> Manglers and other misc stuff
-* sync -> Sync tools, primarily for Rocky Linux 8
+* sync -> Sync tools, primarily for Rocky Linux 8 and will eventually be deprecated

 How can I help?
 ---------------